 In the Pre-College Program, you’ll be learning for learning’s sake.
 Because Pre-College Program courses aren’t graded, you can explore any subject you want without the stress of having to get an A. Classes, taught by Harvard instructors, are small, intensive, and will engage you in interesting debate with other Pre-College students.

 Earn college credit in the Secondary School Program.
 You’ll be earning college credit alongside college students and even some adults.
 You’ll experience a broad range of perspectives and participate in amazing discussions that just aren’t possible in a high school course.
-And you can choose from over 200 different classes taught by professors who teach at Harvard College, as well as by invited faculty from universities all over the world.
+In the 7-week program, you can choose from over 200 different classes taught by instructors who teach at Harvard College, as well as by invited faculty from universities all over the world.
+The 4-week program has a curated selection of around 20 courses to choose from among popular topics where you’ll form connections with your classmates and instructor.

 Experience what it’s like to be a real college student